 This basic dish calls for only a few ingredients.
 Here are the major items you'll need:

-- Flour - thickens the sauce.
+- Flour - To make the sauce thicker, use flour.

 How to make creamy salmon pasta